Gootkit Loader Actively Targets Australian Healthcare Industry

 Upon accessing the site, the user is presented with a screen that has been made to look like a legitimate forum, as shown in Figure 3.
 Users are led to access the link so that the malicious ZIP file can be downloaded.

 Figure 4 shows one of the samples we identified during our investigation.
 We can see that the ZIP file and JS file names contained keywords separated by a space or an underscore, with five random numbers for the ZIP and three or five letters for the JS file, enclosed in parentheses and appended to the end of the file name.
-The name of the target organization can be found in the names of the scheduled task that was created.
+The name of the target organisation can be found in the names of the scheduled task that was created.

 Note that characteristics such as search words in the file names and scheduled task names help identify this threat.
 To this day, we continue to see a strong correlation between the word “agreement” and targeted medical domains in specific regions (confined to Australia in this campaign), as shown in Figure 2.
 Figure 4 shows a palpable correlation with generic words.